oven-baked pork chops in a white ceramic roasting tray

 Bay leaves: Add a woody, slightly floral note.

-Sea salt: Enhances the taste of the dish.
+Sea salt: Enhances the dish’s flavor.

 Optional: A dry white wine or a splash of apple cider vinegar for deglazing.